-You will be on your way to a healthy marriage and have one less thing to worry about.
+More importantly, you will be on your way to a healthy marriage.
+Plus you’ll have one less thing to worry about.

 Some of the causes of money fights in marriages.

-There are many reasons why money issues can cause arguments in marriage.
+There are many reasons why money issues can cause arguments in marriages.
 Some of these issues can cause couples to fight over their money, not talk for days, and get angry.

 Examples of the causes of money fights in marriages are:

-7. Large amounts of debt such as student loans, car loans, credit card payments etc.
+⇒ Large amounts of debt such as student loans, car loans, credit card payments, etc.